hobby-kube/guide/README.md

 ### Deploying Rook

-As we run only a three node cluster, we're going to deploy Rook on all three of them by adding a master toleration to the Rook cluster definition.
+As we run only a three node cluster, we're going to deploy Rook on all three of them by adding a control-plane toleration to the Rook cluster definition.

 Before deploying Rook we need to either provide a raw, unformatted block device or specify a directory that will be used for storage on each host.
 On a typical Ubuntu installation, the volume on which the operating system is installed is called `/dev/vda`.
 Attaching another volume will be available as  `/dev/vdb`.